French ironclad Invincible: Construction and service

 Ordered on 4 March 1858, Invincible was laid down at the Arsenal de Toulon on 1 May 1858, launched on 4 April 1861 and completed in March 1862.
 In September–October 1863, she conducted tactical trials with other ironclads.
 While assigned to the Mediterranean Fleet, the ship made a port visit in August 1865 to Brest where the fleet hosted the British Channel Fleet.
 As part of the festivities, Invincible put on a banquet for the midshipmen of both fleets that was reportedly the noisiest and most enjoyable of the visit.
 A few days later the French fleet made a reciprocal visit to Portsmouth where it was hosted by the Channel Fleet.
 During the Franco-Prussian War of 1870–71, the ship was sent to defend the islands of Saint Pierre and Miquelon from Prussian commerce raiders.
 Built of unseasoned timber, Invincible was in poor shape upon her return and was decommissioned.
-Condemned on 12 August 1872, the ship was scrapped in 1876 at Cherbourg.
+Removed from the naval register on 12 August 1872, the ship was scrapped in 1876 at Cherbourg.